sjtu-marl/malib/README.md

 - [ ] [PettingZoo](https://github.com/Farama-Foundation/PettingZoo): A Python library for conducting research in multi-agent reinforcement learning, akin to a multi-agent version of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).
 - [ ] [DexterousHands](https://github.com/PKU-MARL/DexterousHands): An environment collection of bimanual dexterous manipulations tasks.

+See [malib/envs](/malib/envs/) for more details.
 In addition, users can customize environments with MALib's environment interfaces.
 Please refer to our documentation.

 ## Algorithms and Scenarios